Josverl/PowerTab/readme.md

 Notes:
 - Parameter names are the same for Teams as for the PowerApp
-- camelCasing may lead to mistakes, as the url string parameters are Case sensative.
+- camelCasing may lead to mistakes, as the url string parameters are Case sensitive.